brendon1357/VoiceAssistant/README.md

 # Important

-Vosk must be installed to run the program, run the following command on Linux/MAC/Windows with pip
+Vosk must be installed to run the program, run the following command on Windows with pip
 ```
 pip3 install vosk
 ```